noiseprotocol/noise_spec/noise.md

  * **Misusing public keys as secrets**: It might be tempting to use a pattern with a pre-message public key and assume that a successful handshake implies the other party's knowledge of the public key.
-Unfortunately, this is not true.
-For example, a `Noise_NK` initiator might send an invalid ephemeral public key to cause a known DH output of all zeros, despite not knowing the responder's static public key.
+Unfortunately, this is not the case, since setting public keys to invalid values might cause predictable DH output.
+For example, a `Noise_NK_25519` initiator might send an invalid ephemeral public key to cause a known DH output of all zeros, despite not knowing the responder's static public key.
 If the parties want to authenticate with a shared secret, it must be passed in as a PSK.

- * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of all zeros, as is the case for the `25519` and `448` DH functions).
+ * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key since setting public keys to invalid values might cause predictable DH output (as in previous bullet).
 This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`.

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully